Records in Contexts: History

 The EGAD has been working on the standard since 2013.
 An early version of RiC-CM and RiC-O were released for comment during 2016.
 Considerable feedback was received, including from some critical — if not neutral — quarters, which was worked through by EGAD and incorporated into the significantly updated, and much more mature, version 0.2 of 2021, which also included RiC-FAD.

 From this time — though there was earlier engagement too — a number of institutions, companies, researchers and others began in earnest exploring taking RiC into use.
 Small tweaks, and the taking into account of further feedback, were made over the next few years, culminating in the release of Version 1.0 in late 2023.
-Whilst adoption of RiC, and preparation for this, is still at a early stage as of 2025, it has accelerated rapidly since the release of Version 1.0, and continues to do so.
+Whilst adoption of RiC, and preparation for this, is still at an early stage as of 2025, it has accelerated rapidly since the release of Version 1.0, and continues to do so.
 The RiC user group is the primary forum for online discussion of RiC, with a worldwide community.